 Hailing from the south-shore Long Island town of Massapequa, Gamblers have always been aware of the ever-looming influence of New York City, but they may as well be coming from another world.
-The band’s upcoming debut album Small World (out 9/25 via Symphonic) showcases the unique perspective one develops when viewing things as both an insider and an outsider.
+The band’s debut album Small World (released 9/25/20 via Symphonic) showcases the unique perspective one develops when viewing things as both an insider and an outsider.
+Singles from the album have received airplay on Sirius XM, NPR Music, and WFUV, while press outlets such as PopMatters and the band's hometown Newsday have praised the full body of work.
+The week of release, Small World was a Top 5 added album into the NACC College Radio 200 chart, and shortly after soared to #12 on the Alternative Rock Submodern chart.
+The band's innovative music videos have amassed over 500,000 views on YouTube, and Small World has been streamed over 350,000 times on Spotify since its release only a few months ago.
 After cutting his teeth touring with DIY alt-rock bands in high school, bandleader/producer Michael McManus spent practically every waking minute that he wasn’t in class holed up in his Hunter College dorm room crafting the unique hip hop production style that paved the way for collaborations with Meek Mill and Heems, as well as musical contributions to Anthony Bourdain’s Parts Unknown and Viceland’s Gaycation.
 With Gamblers, McManus marries the beatmaking sensibility of hip hop to the songcraft and jamming-in-a-room spirit of an indie rock band.
 Even in its brightest moments, Small World is replete with references to addiction, mental illness, corruption and violence, with cutting insights always lurking in the shadows between McManus’ seemingly innocuous wordplay.
 With one ear to the pulse of Long Island’s trash-strewn cultural landscape and the other focused on the human condition itself, McManus tucks his layers of meaning into lyrics that on first glance appear rather straightforward.
 The band’s sunny hooks may evoke The Beach Boys, but much darker things tend to wash up on the south shore, much as they do on the shores of our own conscience.